cloudmesh-community/book/chapters/prg/python/python.md

 ### Why to use Generators?

-Generators are better with Performance because it does not hold the values in memory and here with above example its not a big deal since we are dealing with small amount of data but just consider a scenario where the records are in millions of data set.
+Generators are better with Performance because it does not hold the values in memory and here with the small examples we provide its not a big deal since we are dealing with small amount of data but just consider a scenario where the records are in millions of data set.
 And if we try to convert millions of data elements into a list then that will definitely make an impact on memory and performance because everything will in memory.

 Lets see an example on how Generators help in Performance.
 First, without Generators, normal function taking 1 million record and